 Use outside the firm

 ..So how is it possible to create the same output, without all of the problems outlined above?
 In simple terms, it is by using the same automated workflow approach to prepare all of the data, then RPA to map it to the appropriate data points and cells within the spreadsheet.
-We see this as a particular benefit for client departments faced with populating documents such as vendor and administrator new fund forms, KID / factsheet provider data templates and industry standard templates such as EMT, CTI and now EET.
+We see this as a particular benefit for client-facing departments tasked with populating documents such as vendor and administrator new fund forms, KID / factsheet provider data templates and industry standard templates such as EMT, CTI and now EET.
 Combining both internal and external data and business rules ensures that accurate, complete and timely reports are disseminated (as a part of the workflow) and accepted first time.